 - The mission of the Certificate of Distinction in Health Humanities is to educate and empower students and health care providers to value and employ humanistic approaches to patient care as informed by the disciplines of bioethics and medical humanism, narrative medicine, the arts and health humanities.

 - The Primary Care Scholars Program is a mentoring and scholarship program that recognizes students who demonstrate a strong commitment to primary care.
-Students admitted to the program are offered a four-year longitudinal clinical experience with an enriched educational curriculum that focuses on the acquisition of knowledge pertaining to primary care practice, health policy, public and population health, as well as the development of leadership and scholarship skills.
-This program will prepare students to be leaders in the field of primary care.
+Students admitted to the program are offered a four-year longitudinal clinical experience with an enriched educational curriculum that focuses on the acquisition of knowledge pertaining to primary care practice, health policy and advocacy, public and population health, as well as the development of leadership and scholarship skills.
+This program will prepare students to be health care leaders.

 - The Rural Health Professions Program (RHPP) Certificate of Distinction recognizes students who demonstrate a strong commitment to future rural medical practice.
 Students who participate in this program experience unique clinical exposure and a broad scope of practice outside the norms of their general clinical surroundings.
 RHPP is aimed at those with a genuine interest in rural health, whether that be through prior background or a desire to spread their knowledge to an area in need.
 Students accepted to the program undertake four years of preparation that includes seminars, mentorship, rural clerkship and pre-clerkship clinical experience, among others.